eyes-on-disabilities/website/docs/en/04-software-and-hardware-in-detail/eyetrackvr.md

 - Cost: Software is free.
 Hardware ~$25, plus ~$10 for a camera
 - License: Open-Source (GPL-3.0)

 _EyeTrackVR_ offers both software and hardware, along with detailed assembly instructions for creating an eye-tracking system.
-Using cost-effective infrared cameras and lights, it meets many of the requirements for wearable eye tracking.
+Using cost-effective infrared cameras and lights, it meets many of the requirements for wearable eye-tracking.

 The project is well-documented and provides an affordable way to experiment with eye-tracking technology.
 We see great potential in this initiative and look forward to exploring it further and adapting it for our audience's needs.